Band of Gold (TV series): Series 2

-In the beginning of the second series, Rose and Carol are still going straight and working for Scrubbit.
-Tracy is now living with Rose and using the house as a Brothel much to Rose's dismay.
-Tracy has befriended Colette, who Rose dislikes by saying to Tracy she is bad news as Colette is a drug user as is Tracy who is spiralling out of control.
+Tracy is now living with Rose and using the house as a brothel much to Rose's dismay.
+Tracy has befriended Colette, who Rose dislikes.
 George Ferguson tries to seek revenge on the women since he owns part of Scrubbit as his estranged wife Kathleen backed the company for the woman so they could set it up, as Anita went and told Kathleen she had been having an affair with her husband George for years.
-Anita lies and tells George that the women are interested in having him involved they set up a meeting with him where they work and get George admitting on tape that he has still got financial wealth Anita tapes it and blackmails him and tells him to stay away or she will take the tape to the police.
+Anita lies and tells George that the women are interested in having him involved they set up a meeting where he admits on tape that he still has financial wealth.
+Anita blackmails him and tells him to stay away or she will take the tape to the police.

 The woman's celebrations are short lived when George runs Anita over with his car and snatches the tape from Anita's handbag.
 Earlier, Anita lets on about Colette's punter giving them advice about Scrubbit and George's intentions with the company.
-Rose knows that Tracy was letting Colette use the house as a Brothel and goes to confront Tracy the episode ends with Anita laid in the road as George drives off in his Jaguar.
-During this episode Tracy is introduced to Alf at a party, who smiles lecherously at her from afar, before engaging in sex with each other.

-Series 2 contains the most graphic portrayal of prostitution and has Tracy perform in some explicit sex scenes.
-The main story arc of the sequel is based around Tracy as her drug addiction becomes worse and leads to psychosis.
+During this episode Tracy is introduced to Alf at a party, and they have sex.